Denial of the October 7 attacks

-Since the October 7 attacks, which initiated the ongoing Gaza war, there has been a spread of conspiracy theories, largely on social media, focused on the argument that the attacks or elements of the attacks were falsified or exaggerated.
+Since the October 7 attacks, which initiated the ongoing Gaza war, there has been a spread of conspiracy theories, largely antisemitic and on social media, focused on the argument that the attacks or elements of the attacks were falsified or exaggerated.

 Background

-On 7 October 2023, Palestinian militant forces led by Hamas coordinated multiple armed incursions from the Gaza Strip into the Gaza envelope of southern Israel, the first invasion of Israeli territory since the 1948 Arab–Israeli War.
+On October 7, 2023, Palestinian militant forces led by Hamas coordinated multiple armed incursions from the Gaza Strip into the Gaza envelope of southern Israel, the first invasion of Israeli territory since the 1948 Arab–Israeli War.
 Following a wave of rocket attacks on Israel, militants breached the Gaza–Israel barrier, attacking Israeli military bases and carrying out multiple massacres of Israelis.
-Ultimately, 1,139 people were killed in the attacks, and around 250 were taken as hostages to the Gaza Strip, beginning the ongoing Israeli hostage crisis.
+In total, 1,139 people were killed in the attacks, and 251 were abducted and taken to the Gaza Strip, beginning a hostage crisis.
 The course of the attacks was well documented, with militants extensively recording their actions with body cameras.

 Nonetheless, various debunked and disputed reports of atrocities during the attacks were described by Haaretz as providing "ammunition" to deniers.
 Some reported atrocities attributed to Palestinian militants were later proven false, among them the supposed killing or beheading of babies and toddlers.
 The extent of sexual violence perpetuated by militants, or whether there was a weaponized use of sexual violence at all during the attacks, has also been the subject of intense debate and controversy.
-Furthermore, according to Ynet, an "immense and complex quantity" of friendly fire incidents occurred during the attacks; Israel also likely applied the Hannibal Directive, resulting in the killing of up to 12 as they were being transported into the Gaza Strip and accidentally killed 2 other Israeli civilians.
+Furthermore, according to Ynet, an "immense and complex quantity" of friendly fire incidents occurred during the attacks; Israel also likely applied the Hannibal Directive, resulting in the killing of up to 12 as they were being transported into the Gaza Strip and accidentally killed two other Israeli civilians.
 However, claims that Israel killed more than 14 Israeli civilians remain without evidence.